A meaningful prediction of functional decline in amyotrophic lateral sclerosis based on multi-event survival analysis

 \subsection{Survival models}

-For the purpose of comparability in the results, we implement five survival models to validate our method.
+To evaluate both single-event and multi-event survival modeling approaches, we distinguish between models that predict the time to a single event and those that jointly model multiple event types.
 As single-event models, we implement the traditional Cox Proportional Hazards (CoxPH) model using a linear estimator~\cite{cox_regression_1972}, Random Survival Forests (RSF)~\cite{ishwaran_random_2008}, DeepSurv~\cite{katzman_deepsurv_2018} and MTLR~\cite{yu_learning_2011}.
 As a multi-event model, we implement the Multi-Event Network for Survival Analysis (MENSA) model~\cite{lillelund_mensa_2025}.
 To explain these models: \textbf{CoxPH} is a popular semiparametric method to fit a regression model to survival data.
-By adopting a multiplicative form for the contribution of several covariates to each individual's event time, the CoxPH model is a powerful yet simple tool for assessing the simultaneous effect different covariates have on event times. \textbf{RSF} extends decision trees for survival analysis and recursively splits training data based on some survival-specific criterion, \eg logrank splitting, with the goal of maximizing separation between event times between nodes.
-RSF can model nonlinear relationships between the covariates and the event and does not assume proportional hazards. \textbf{DeepSurv} is a multilayer perceptron (MLP) based on the CoxPH model, where the risk score is a nonlinear function of the covariates.
-DeepSurv assume proportional hazards. \textbf{MTLR} is a discrete survival model that estimates the individual survival function as a multinomial logistic regression model and does not assume proportional hazards.
-Lastly, \textbf{MENSA} is an MLP that models the individual survival distribution for $K$ events as a mixture of Weibull distributions with a shared covariate layer to model dependencies between the events.
+By adopting a multiplicative form for the contribution of several covariates to each individual's event time, the CoxPH model is a powerful yet simple tool for assessing the simultaneous effect that different covariates have on the event times.
+CoxPH assumes proportional hazards, which means that the effect of covariates on the hazard function is constant over time. \textbf{RSF} extends decision trees for survival analysis and recursively splits training data based on some survival-specific criterion, \eg log-rank splitting, with the goal of maximizing separation between event times between nodes.
+RSF can model nonlinear relationships between the covariates and the event, and does not assume proportional hazards. \textbf{DeepSurv} is a multilayer perceptron (MLP) based on the CoxPH model, where the risk score is a nonlinear function of the covariates.
+DeepSurv assumes proportional hazards. \textbf{MTLR} is a discrete survival model that estimates the individual survival function as a multinomial logistic regression model and does not assume proportional hazards.
+Lastly, \textbf{MENSA} is an MLP that learns the individual survival distribution for $K$ events as a mixture of Weibull distributions with a shared covariate layer to model dependencies between events.
 MENSA does not assume proportional hazards.